NEO Surveyor: Objectives

 The main objective of the mission is to discover most of the potentially hazardous asteroids larger than 140 m over the course of its mission and characterize their orbits.
-Its field of view and its sensitivity will be wide and deep enough to allow the mission to discover tens of thousands of new NEOs with sizes as small as 10 m in diameter.
+Its field of view and its sensitivity will be wide and deep enough to allow the mission to discover about 200,000 to 300,000 new NEOs with sizes as small as 10 m in diameter.
 Secondary science goals include detection and characterization of approximately one million asteroids in the asteroid belt and thousands of comets, as well as identification of potential NEO targets for human and robotic exploration.

-The Jet Propulsion Laboratory (JPL) will lead development of the mission.
+The Jet Propulsion Laboratory (JPL) leads the development of the mission.
 The total cost of the mission is estimated to be between US$500 million and US$600 million.
+The mission has a development cost baseline of $1.2 billion.

+On the NEO Surveyor website the following mission requirements are stated: